urob/komotray/readme.md

     <img src="assets/icons/pause.ico" height="48" />
 </p>

-Setups with more than two monitors are supported but require adding a suitable collection of icons.
+Currently, I created icons for up to 9 workspaces and for 2 monitors.
+Setups with more workspaces or more monitors are supported but require adding a suitable collection of icons.

 ## Interaction